 We assess our businesses and corporate strategies on an ongoing basis to ensure that we make optimal use of our capital and maximize shareholder value.
 The following summary outlines our major acquisitions, dispositions and other developments over the past three years across our business segments.
-Additional information is provided in Note 3 to SLF Inc.'s 2022 Consolidated Financial Statements.
+Additional information is provided in Note 3 to SLF Inc.'s 2023 Consolidated Financial Statements.

+On December 11, 2023, we announced that Manjit Singh, Sun Life's Executive Vice-President and Chief Financial Officer, will become the new President of Sun Life Asia effective March 18, 2024.
 Kevin Strain was appointed as President and a member of the Board, effective February 15, 2021, and upon the retirement of Dean Connor on August 6, 2021, was appointed as the Chief Executive Officer.
 On March 29, 2021, Manjit Singh was appointed as Executive Vice-President and Chief Financial Officer.
 William Anderson retired as Chair and from the Board of Directors following the 2022 Annual Meeting and was succeeded as Chair by Scott Powers following his re-election as a director at that meeting.